javipalanca/simfleet/docs/develop.rst

 .. danger::
-    Don't store information in the Behaviour itself since it is a cyclic behaviour and is run by calling repeteadly the :func:`_process` function, so the context of the function is not persisted.
+    Don't store information in the Behaviour itself since it is a cyclic behaviour and is run by calling repeteadly the :func:`_process` function, so the context of the function is not persistent.

 The :func:`store_value`, :func:`get_value` and :func:`has_value` functions allow to store persistent information in the agent and to recover it at any moment.
-The store uses a *key-value* interface to store your data.
+The store uses a *key-value* interface to store custom-defined data.

 There is also a very useful helper function which is the **logger**.
-This is not really a function but a system of logs which can be used to generate debug information at different levels.
-There are four levels of logging which are, in order of importance, the following:
+This is not a single function but a system of logs which can be used to generate debug information at different levels.
+There are four levels of logging which are now presented, in order of importance:

 * **DEBUG**
     Used with ``self.logger.debug("my debug message")``.
 These messages are only shown when the simulator is